SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 1. In the **Asset models** page, click **Export asset models**.
 2. In the resulting dialog, you see the list of asset models.
 Initially, all the asset models are collapsed.
 Click the expand icon to the left of each asset model to view the next level of child asset models.
 3. Select one or more desired asset models.
-4. Click **Export** to export the selected asset models.
+4. Click **Export** to export the selection.
 5. The dialog closes and a JSON file named 'Export-asset-models.json' downloads.

-Use this downloaded file to import the asset models into a DTM application on another tenant.
+Use this downloaded file to import these asset models into a DTM application on another tenant.

 {{< c8y-admon-info>}}
 You can select a maximum of 20 asset models to export at one time.